MolSSI-Education/python_scripting_cms/_episodes/02-file_parsing.md

 ~~~
 {: .python}

-You should see the following
+You should see something similar to the following
 ~~~
-data/ethanol.out
+data/outfiles/ethanol.out
 ~~~
 {:. .output}